IDBTransaction: error-Ereignis

 Ereignistyp

-Ein generisches Event
+Ein generisches Event.

 Bubbling

-Dieses Ereignis blubbert bis zu IDBDatabase
+Dieses Ereignis blubbert bis zu IDBDatabase hinauf.
+Die Eigenschaft event.target verweist auf das IDBTransaction-Objekt, das nach oben blubbert.

-Für weitere Informationen siehe Event Bubbling.
+Für mehr Informationen siehe Event bubbling.

 Beispiele